ChuckJonas/apex-hopcroft-karp/readme.md

 ### Example

 Say we have a menu of food items and a list of people who have chosen a list of their favorites from the menu.
 There is enough food to feed everyone but not if everyone chooses the first pick on their list.
-This algorithm will produce a list matching the people with one of their favorite foods so that the least amount of people are left out.
-To find who is left out, we simply subtract the people from the matching Set.
+This algorithm will produce a map matching the people with one of their favorite foods so that the least amount of people are left out.
+To find who is left out, we simply subtract the people in the map from the matching Set.

 This same model can be used for more complex problems including impression subscriptions for advertising, allocating resources within the office, distributing sales leads, and much more.